myselfabirsarkar/Timezone-Internet/README.md

 - **Network Requests**: Implemented using the Volley library for efficient network management
 - **UI Components**: Includes EditText for user input, Button for triggering the fetch, ProgressBar for loading indication, and TextView for displaying results

-#### Future Enhancements:
+#### Future Enhancements: 📝📌

 - **Auto-Suggestions**: Implementing auto-suggestions for continent and timezone fields to improve user convenience.
 - **Historical Data**: Providing options to fetch historical time data for specified timezones.
 - **Custom Themes**: Allowing users to customize the app's appearance with different themes.

 Global DateTime Fetcher is your go-to app for quick and reliable timezone information, ensuring you stay on top of global time differences effortlessly.
-Download now and experience the convenience of having accurate world time at your fingertips!
+Download now and experience the convenience of having accurate world time at your fingertips!🌐